Skip to main page content

 Heijmans BT, Tobi EW, Stein AD, Putter H, Blauw GJ, Susser ES, Slagboom PE, Lumey LH.
 Heijmans BT, et al. Proc Natl Acad Sci U S A. 2008 Nov 4;105(44):17046-9. doi: 10.1073/pnas.0806560105.
 Epub 2008 Oct 27.
 Proc Natl Acad Sci U S A. 2008.
 PMID: 18955703 Free PMC article.

-Although the mechanisms behind these relationships are unclear, an involvement of epigenetic dysregulation has been hypothesized.
-Here we show that individuals who were prenatally exposed to famine during the Dutch Hunger Winter in 1944-45 had, 6 decades later, less …
+Here we show that individuals who were prenatally exposed to famine during the Dutch Hunger Winter in 1944-45 had, 6 decades l …

 Prenatal famine and adult health.